KEDGERS/Draft/AIOps_Containers_Anomaly_Detection.md

 Now that we have an understanding of the anti-patterns, let's talk about the methodology we came up with to identify whether a container is resource constrained, enabling analysis and tuning containers to be as fast and efficient as possible.
 The methodology is about enumerating the possible outcomes (such as operational metrics or/and user experiences) and then working backwards to identify which internal metrics (such as CPU Throttling Time) and system attributes (such as Physical CPU limited) are needed to diagnose one of these outcomes.

 Just like a regular host, a container runs work on behalf of resident software, and that work uses CPU, memory, I/O, and network resources.
 However, containers run inside cgroups which don’t report the exact same metrics you might expect from a host.
-Let's dive deep into the case of container user claiming they have CPU performance issue and identify the root cause for performance bottleneck to illustrate the reverse diagnosis methodology using real world example.
+Let's dive deep into the case of an application owner claiming he is observing CPU performance issue and identify the root cause for performance bottleneck to illustrate the reverse diagnosis methodology using real world example.

 The key CPU resource metrics exposed in most container platforms are the following